 - Raw data: Includes raw interactions with Dynamic Yield variations, events, and pageviews.

-- Attribution data [available March 14, 2023]: Includes the relationship between events and the variations they were attributed to according to your experience settings.
+- Attribution data: Includes the relationship between events and the variations they were attributed to according to your experience settings.

-Data is exported daily into a secured Amazon S3 bucket, where it is stored for 30 days.
+Data is exported daily into a secured Amazon S3 bucket, where it's stored for 30 days.

 Data is exported as Apache Parquet files, a format optimized for large data sets.